Doechii facts for kids

 Personal life

-Doechii currently resides in Los Angeles but lived in New York City for some time before the COVID-19 pandemic.
-She also published YouTube vlogs about her daily life during this period.
-Doechii is bisexual.
-In a 2024 interview with Joe Budden, she disclosed that she recently became sober following a lifestyle of heavy drinking.
+Doechii currently resides in Los Angeles.
+She lived in New York City before the COVID-19 pandemic, and published YouTube vlogs about her daily life during that period.

 Discography